 Jason announces to his family that he’s gay.
 His sisters and his father tell him that it doesn’t make any difference, they love him regardless of whether he’s gay or straight or whatever.
 But what about his mother?
 Can she come to accept that her son is gay?

 Monday was like any other school day that fell on a Monday.
 Jason, Jen, and Thea left to walk to school.
-On the way they met Ron at his house and continued to where Thea left them for her middle school.
+On the way they met Ron at his house and continued to where Thea would, as usual, leave them to walk to Lomita Middle School.
 When they arrived at the intersection Jason’s mind was still totally focused on how he could improve his poster.
 In fact, he was so focused that he hadn’t heard the conversation going on around him since they left Ron’s house.
 Finally, Ron poked him in the shoulder.

 “Ron to Jason!
 Are you with us or are you off in some world of your own making?”